 This course is a study of childhood development and psychology.
-Particular focus will be on physical, cognitive, and socioe-motional development from the prenatal period to preadolescence.

-Prerequisite: PSY 101.
-3 lecture hours per week
+Particular focus will be on physical, cognitive, and socioemotional development from the prenatal period to preadolescence.
+Prerequisite: PSY 101 3 lecture hours per week 3 credit hours

 ▲ PSY 206 - Adolescent Psychology